vsbabu/cronicle/README.md

 * Take config/application.properties and public into the folder above.
 Copy .sh too.
 * Adjust application.properties to set db stuff

+## Usage

+* Add a cron job using the UI
+* Note  the guid of the job
+* Change your cron job to run inside `cronicle_client_wrapper.sh`.
+See that script for usage.
+  * This means, if your crons are in another machine, you need to copy over the wrapper script there and ensure that machine can do http connections to where this is running.
+* If you want, you can enable event processing by setting your handler in `application.properties`.
+  * Sample is given in `sample_event_handler.sh`

 ## Todo

 * Fix dist to package all that is needed